FudDeath/BreakSui/README.md

 ### 3. Move App.css and App.js from this github to sui-dashboard/src

-### 4. Run the command
+### 4. Run the command in the sui-dashboard folder

 ```
 npm run build
 ```
-in the sui-dashboard directory

-### 4. Copy the generated build folder into your backend directory - backend directory should have server.js, index.html, package.json, .env, and the build folder.
+### 5. Copy the generated build folder into your backend directory - backend directory should have server.js, index.html, package.json, .env, and the build folder from step 4

-### 5. Run the command
+### 6. Run the command in the backend folder

 ```
 npm install
 ```

-### 5. Run the command
+### 7. Run the command in the backend folder

 ```
 npm run start